 Sexual Assault Resources

-Cal Poly has many available resources if you have experienced a sexual assault or any other type of sexual abuse.
-Whether the event(s) occurred before you were a student or since you have come to campus, we are here to help.
-Please reach out to any of the following resources at any time:
+Cal Poly has many available resources if you have experienced a sexual assault or any other type of gender-based abuse.
+Whether the event(s) occurred before you were a student or since you came to campus, we are here to help.
+Please reach out to any of the following resources at any time.

 Organization/Department |